Genivia/ugrep/README.md

     ugrep -n --range=2,40 -w make install.sh

-Same, but showing all lines 2 to 40 with `-y` and showing the matches in color:
+Same, but showing all lines 2 to 40 with `-y`:

-    ugrep --color -y -n --range=2,40 -w make install.sh
+    ugrep -y -n --range=2,40 -w make install.sh

 Same, but showing only the first four matching lines after line 2, with one line of context: